basarat/typescript-book/docs/classes.md

 1. People like to use classes
 1. Provides a consistent way for developers to use classes instead of every framework (emberjs,reactjs etc) coming up with their own version.

-Finally JavaScript developers can *have `class`* :bowtie:.
+Finally JavaScript developers can *have `class`*.
 Here we have a basic class called Point:
 ```ts
 class Point {
     x: number;